Special Occasion Dresses That Flatter Your Figure

 No other formal dress style says “fairy-tale” more than the romantic Ball Gown.
-Who can resist the irresistible look of a Princess when dressing up for an occasion as special as Prom, military ball, winter wedding or black tie event?
+Who can resist the Princess look for any special occasion like Prom, military ball, winter wedding or black tie event?

 ● Hides heavy hips on a pear-shaped body.

 ● Plays up your full bustline if you’re an Inverted Triangle shape

 Shop for a ball gown with a lace-up corset back for an easier and more comfortable fit.

 Are you a die-hard romantic with a passion for heroines?
 Then a regal Empire-style formal dress works for you.
 The classic design features a high waist seam that falls directly under the bust then flows into a long, loose skirt with no defined waistline.

 The Empire evening gown magically: